GoogleChrome/chrome-extensions-samples/webview-samples/declarative-web-request/README.md

 will not work on [stable channel](https://www.google.com/chrome/browser/) builds.

-Sample that shows how to use the declarative web request API with a webview.
+This sample shows how to use the declarative web request API with a webview.
 The app implements a simple content blocker for URLs that match a [RE2 regular expression](https://code.google.com/p/re2/wiki/Syntax).
 The default pattern blocks hosts that contain `blogspot.` (such as blogspot.com